 Slugger and Hawk are both excellent beginner-friendly Legendary styles.
 Slugger has the highest raw damage output in the game and a simple, aggressive playstyle.
 Hawk offers a better balance between speed and power for players still learning matchups.

-There are currently 28 obtainable fighting styles in Untitled Boxing Game, spanning Uncommon, Rare, Mythic, Legendary, and Shiny rarities.
+There are currently 29 obtainable fighting styles in Untitled Boxing Game, spanning Uncommon, Rare, Mythic, Legendary, and Shiny rarities.
+Dragonfish was added in the March 15, 2026 update.
 There is also one admin-exclusive unobtainable style that regular players cannot access.

 Yes — by redeeming Untitled Boxing Game codes for free spins and completing in-game quests.
 The 100-spin pity system also guarantees that a Legendary style will eventually appear.
 Using the Legendary selection feature to pin your preferred style to a 3% drop rate is the most efficient way to target a specific style.